-At its meeting in June 2005, the IATTC determined that the cooperating non-Parties to the IATTC were Canada, China, the European Union, Honduras, and Chinese Taipei was a cooperating fishing entity.
+At its 74th meeting, in June 2006, the IATTC determined that the cooperating non-Parties to the IATTC would be Belize, Canada, China, Cook Islands, the European Union, and Honduras; Chinese Taipei was determined to be a cooperating fishing entity.

-Applications requesting Cooperating Status in IATTC for this year have been sent by seven governments: Belize, Canada, China, Chinese Taipei, Cook Islands, the European Union, and Honduras.
+Applications requesting Cooperating Status in IATTC for this year have been sent by six governments: Belize, Canada, China, Chinese Taipei, Cook Islands, and the European Union.
 No applications were sent with respect to the AIDCP.
 Thus, the following analysis only applies to the IATTC.

-The specific requirements in Resolution C-04-02 relevant to the seven governments mentioned above are:
+The specific requirements in Resolution C-04-02 relevant to the governments mentioned above are: